jessbudd/eleventyone-blog-2019/src/site/blog/typeform-object-object-screenreader-issue.md

 The keyboard shortcut bolded the label text, and successfully broke the working form.
 Confirming conclusively that bolding form label text will result in screen readers announcing the input as "[object object]".

 The aria-label attribute is expecting to be passed a string.
 When it gets passed an html node instead, that object gets converted to a string.
 And in JavaScript, this becomes "[object object]".
 And screen readers prioritise announcing an aria-label over the text within the element.

+The fix was as simple as removing the bolding by highlighting the text and entering the keyboard shortcut again.

 > As of 30 April, this bug is still present.
 Until Typefxorm fixes it, you can check out the behaviour on this [dummy Typeform](https://mazwz8p5bmj.typeform.com/to/xp4jURhT).